ItinoseSan/Dialogflow-tutorial/README.md

 Enable to use dialogflow intent in Google Home, set up integration
 ![screenshot from 2018-03-03 16-20-36](https://user-images.githubusercontent.com/24353841/36931700-e48bddb4-1efe-11e8-9e00-2259015cd48c.png)
 When you added intent that you made, please select "TEST".
-At that time, lanch  custom application simulator.
+At that time, launch  custom application simulator.
 ![screenshot from 2018-03-03 16-24-54](https://user-images.githubusercontent.com/24353841/36931734-81daefe2-1eff-11e8-9048-968763663ff3.png)

 # Demo
-If you lanch simulator, you can talking directory to  Google Home
+If you launch simulator, you can talking directly to  GoogleHome
 ![screenshot from 2018-03-03 16-33-49](https://user-images.githubusercontent.com/24353841/36931778-b91c637c-1f00-11e8-801f-429f7003fb4f.png)

 Enjoy;)